yyyaoyuan/SHDA/README.md

 # SHDA

-This repository contains source codes necessary to reproduce the results presented in "Noises are Transferable in Semi-supervised Heterogeneous Domain Adaptation".
+This repository contains source codes necessary to reproduce the results presented in "Noises Contain Transferable Knowledge: Understanding Semi-supervised Heterogeneous Domain Adaptation from an Empirical Perspective".
 In addition, **to the best of our knowledge, it is the first relatively comprehensive SHDA open-source repository, which can be used to further inspire promising research**.

 # Approaches